 What Makes Cats Most Comfortable?

 Start by finding a good kennel that is sturdy and escape-proof while still meeting all the requirements of the airline or shipping company.
-You may need to provide food, water, dishes, pee pads, toys, and some sort of bedding to make them feel cozy during the move.
+You may need to provide food, water, dishes, pee pads, toys, and bedding to make them feel cozy during the move.

-Always take your pet to the vet before any type of travel to obtain a health certificate.
+Always take your pet to the vet before traveling to obtain a health certificate.
 This lets others know your cat is in good health and will make you feel more confident about sending them.

-In some cases, you might need to sedate your cat if they are anxious or don’t travel well.
-However, some airlines discourage this because the changes in altitude could change the way the medication affects your cat.
+Sometimes, you might need to sedate your cat if they are anxious or don’t travel well.
+However, some airlines discourage this because the altitude changes could change how the medication affects your cat.

-Not everybody has the luxury of scheduling the shipment based on the weather, but you should look into it if you can.
+Not everybody has the luxury of scheduling the shipment based on the weather, but you should look into it if possible.
 You don’t want it to be too hot or cold while your cat travels.
 Temperatures between 45°F and 85°F are ideal for traveling pets.

 Even if it isn’t ideal, sometimes the best option for transporting your cat is to ship them.
 We can’t always take them on long car rides with us or accompany them on a plane.
-Thankfully, there are several options that are guaranteed to deliver your cat to its final destination safely.
-The more research you do, the better prepared you are and the more money you can possibly save.
-Shipping a cat doesn’t have to be expensive, but it is sometimes worth the extra cost for some peace of mind.
+Thankfully, several services are guaranteed to safely deliver your cat to their final destination.
+The more research you do, the better prepared you are and the more money you can save.
+Shipping a cat doesn’t have to be expensive, but it is sometimes worth the extra cost for peace of mind.